Spinal Muscular Atrophy (SMA)

 • Nusinersen (Spinraza)

-These drugs work by increasing the amount of the SMN protein produced.
+These medicines work by increasing the amount of the SMN protein produced.
 Talk with your provider to see if either of these medicines is right for you or your child.

 Supportive care is important.
 Breathing complications are common in the more severe forms of SMA.
 To help with breathing, a device or machine called a ventilator may be needed.